When Wendy Drew got a job at a local bookstore, the 19-year-old had no idea that less than three years later, she’d buy the store.

 “(We had) over 50 people attending on Dec.
 3,” Drew said.
 “The event was ticketed and sold out.”

-Rose’s Bookhouse also took part in the Hope for the Holidays charity book drive in conjunction with the St. Louis Independent Bookstore Alliance.
+Rose’s Bookhouse also took part in the in conjunction with the St. Louis Independent Bookstore Alliance.
 Drew and her staff wrapped the books they collected to donate at the store on Saturday.
 Customers were also invited to wrap donated books.

 Get to Know Wendy Drew